baoguangsheng/glimpse/README.md

-# Probability Distribution Estimation (PDE)
+# Glimpse: A Probability Distribution Estimation Approach
-**This code is for our paper "PDE: Enabling White-Box Methods to Use Proprietary Models for Zero-Shot LLM-Generated Text Detection"**, where we borrow some code from [Fast-DetectGPT](https://github.com/baoguangsheng/fast-detect-gpt).
+**This code is for our paper "Glimpse: Enabling White-Box Methods to Use Proprietary Models for Zero-Shot LLM-Generated Text Detection"**, where we borrow some code from [Fast-DetectGPT](https://github.com/baoguangsheng/fast-detect-gpt).

 [Paper]()